Earthquakes

 For a more complete list see the blog, Scripture in Light of “1st-century History”

 Probably the most well-known earthquake was in 60 AD in Hierapolis, Asia Minor, as this earthquake was so severe that the entire city was destroyed.
-As well as Laodicea which is in close proximity to Hierapolis.
+As well as Laodicea which is near Hierapolis.
 Both cities were completely left in ruins.

 Josephus records earthquakes during the time of the Roman Army surrounding Jerusalem in 70AD